AIOpsArena/hot-plugging/README.md

 The `__init__` method is responsible for handling the path information of the algorithm, initializing your model, and providing some variables for the original data.
 After processing by the `__init__` method, all paths will be modified to start with the `algorithmTemplate/algorithm_app/experiment` prefix, facilitating subsequent management.

 ### Implementing the `train` Method
 The `train` method is used to train your model.
-MicroServo will provide the original data (with labels) mentioned in the `__init__` method.
+AIOpsArena will provide the original data (with labels) mentioned in the `__init__` method.
 Here, you need to implement your data preprocessing logic, then use the preprocessed data to train the model, and save the model in the experiment path after training is complete.

 ### Implementing the `test` Method
 The `test` method is used to test the model.
-MicroServo will read the model trained by the `train` method and the test data (with labels).
+AIOpsArena will read the model trained by the `train` method and the test data (with labels).
 In this method, you need to return **Json data** in a specific format.
-MicroServo will store the data in the database and display it on the platform's evaluation data page.
+AIOpsArena will store the data in the database and display it on the platform's evaluation data page.

 ### Implementing the `run` Method
 The `run` method does not differentiate between training and testing.
-MicroServo provides the original data (with labels).
+AIOpsArena provides the original data (with labels).
 In this method, you need to implement data preprocessing, model training, model testing, and then return **Json data** in a specific format.
-Finally, MicroServo will store the data in the database.
+Finally, AIOpsArena will store the data in the database.

 ## Example
 We have provided two example files, one with split train-test `split_example` and one without split train-test `nosplit_example`, hoping to be of some help to you.

-Feel free to adapt this example to your specific needs and customize your algorithms for MicroServo platform. 🎉🎉
+Feel free to adapt this example to your specific needs and customize your algorithms for AIOpsArena platform. 🎉🎉

 ## Test your algorithm
 After you have completed all operations, don't rush to upload; you can first test it locally. 😎